Genuine Reseller of

 To use the machine the wife's knowledge will come in handy.
 We need a DXF file first.

 If you don't want to draw out things, no worries, hit up the net there are tons of free and paid for DXF files.
+One such example comes from the CNC cookbook guy Bob, see a long list of ready to go files here.
 We even make them here for a small charge. https://www.scan2cad.

 But anything your wife makes on the vinyl cutter can be made to a DXF.
 She most likely works in SVG, they are similar in ways.

 Then, we need a software that will change the DXF to a GCODE file.
 There are a ton of options here for CAM software, some are free, some are super expensive.
 I like the product we sell, called CAMBAM it is 150.00.
 This is a program that will sit on a computer in the house or shop that has some computing power.
 The program will take the 2D DXF file.
 You will tell it how big of an end mill you have, how deep you want to go, how fast you want to go.
 The program will then make a gcode file.

 The gcode file will go into the machine's controller.

 You will tell the machine, by "jogging it around" (this just means using the computer hooked to the machine to move the machine around to the starting point of the job) where to start.
 You will tell the machine, by clicking a button, this is home for this job.
 Literally, what ever the job is, it will always be in relation to the home you set.

 Then hit start.
 The machine does the rest.